AnnaRyb/markdownrepo/README.md

  ### **__Step 3.
 Find new errors__**
- >By  drilling this issue further down, you can learn what type of problem was encountered.
-It is reflected in JavaScript error increase.
+ >By  drilling this issue further down, you can learn what types of problems were encountered.
+The situation is illustrated by the JavaScript error increase.

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/JavaScript%20Error.png)